 National Arts Training Organisations

-Our seven national arts training organisations have a national reach as centres of excellence, which sees regional and remote Australians participate in and contribute towards our nation’s artistic vibrancy.
+Our seven national arts training organisations, which receive annual funding from the Australian Government in the order of $22.6 million have a national reach as centres of excellence, which sees regional and remote Australians participate in and contribute towards our nation’s artistic vibrancy.
 These organisations include: the National Institute of Dramatic Art (NIDA); the Australian National Academy of Music; the National Institute of Circus Art; the Australian Youth Orchestra; the Australian Ballet School; the National Aboriginal and Islander Skills Development Association; and the Flying Fruit Fly Circus.

 Many of the arts training organisations tour nationally and run extensive outreach programs in regional Australia.
 For example, NIDA runs short courses in all states and territories.
-This year, the Flying Fruit Fly Circus will tour its production, JUNK, to regional centres across Victoria and New South Wales.
+In 2019, the Flying Fruit Fly Circus will tour its production, JUNK, to regional centres across Queensland and New South Wales.

 A number of the arts training organisations host national training programs that provide students from regional and rural Australia access to the world-class facilities and elite trainers of the organisations for short, intensive periods.
 For example, the Australian Ballet School’s Interstate Training Program provides the opportunity for talented young dancers from regional areas to access regular training.

 Many of the arts training organisations also conduct activities in remote Australian communities.
 Students at the NAISDA Dance College attend cultural residencies in the Torres Strait and Far North Queensland.